Windows 10 feature updates policy in Intune

 Devices that receive a feature updates policy and that have Telemetry set to Not configured (off), might install a later version of Windows than defined in the feature updates policy.
 The prerequisite to require Telemetry is under review as this feature moves towards general availability.

 Configure Telemetry as part of a Device Restriction policy for Windows 10 or later.
-In the device restriction profile, under Reporting and Telemetry, configure the Share usage data with a minimum value of Basic.
-Values of Enhanced or Full are also supported.
+In the device restriction profile, under Reporting and Telemetry, configure the Share usage data with a minimum value of Required.
+Values of Enhanced (1903 and earlier) or Optional are also supported.

 Feature updates are supported for the following Windows 10 editions: